Betswish/MIRAGE/README.md

 ```

 ## Environment:
-You can easily load our environment with Conda:
+You may easily load our environment with Conda:
 ```
 conda env create -f MIRAGE.yaml
 ```

+Or, you can install all packages by yourself:

+Python: `3.9.19`

+Packages: `pip install -r requirements.txt`

 ## Quick Start
 For a quick start, you only need to put your RAG Data file in `data_input/` folder and run the following **one** command to get the LLM outputs with answer attribution (e.g. LLaMA2 with standard prompt):